GPNUM/atus2/README.md

 Further we recommended the use of environmental modules (http://modules.sourceforge.net/) for setting up all paths.
 Modules should be available via your Linux distribution.
 The install script also generates module files which are located in $HOME/local/modules.
 The search paths for the module files needs to be extended by adding your path to $MODULEPATH of your shell.

 The binaries are installed in $HOME/bin.
 Make sure that this folder is added to $PATH of your shell.

+The generate-xml.lisp script can be used to generate xml configuration files.
+It will automatically nondimensionalize the given parameters.

 ## **Example 1 - double slit experiment**
 Change to the sub folder xml/double_slit.